CrossRef/event-data-user-guide/docs/data/evidence-records.md

                     "url": "http://www.ams.org/journals/bull/2008-45-04/S0273-0979-08-01223-8/home.html"
                   },

-Note that the Article is referred to by its DOI in the `obj_id` and `obj.pid` field (Persistent Identifier), as all pieces of Registered Content are in CED.
+Note that the Article is referred to by its DOI in the `obj_id` and `obj.pid` field (Persistent Identifier), as all pieces of Registered Content are in Event Data.
 However, the URL field demonstrates that we actually found a link to the Article via its landing page.

                   "evidence-record": "https://evidence.eventdata.crossref.org/evidence/2017022284421dfd-ddbe-4730-bc35-caf11d92231f",